 The changing climate in East Africa coupled with the lack of timely and reliable agricultural information reaching farmers has led to inappropriate planting dates, which can lead to massive losses that threaten farmers’ livelihoods.
-A ten-day planting delay can reduce yield by up to 50%.
+A ten-day planting delay can reduce yield by up to 50 percent.